We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The main lodge's dining and lounge areas provide panoramic views of rolling hills and savannah by day, and thousands of stars in the clear night sky.
 There is also a pool deck with sun loungers around a refreshing swimming pool.

 The spa offers a range of relaxing treatments for your 'downtime' inbetween game drives.

 |Includes:||Brunch, high tea and dinner daily; tea/coffee; snacks; the Rhino Conservation Levy; and 2 game drives per day are included.

 Please Note: As the animals are wild, it is not possible to guarantee what you will see during your safari.

-A host of gathering spots such as the 'Chukka Bar', with its authentic character, the 'Lighthouse Bar' situated on the rooftop overlooking the famous lighthouse and the magnificent, marbled 'Oyster Bar', serving freshly plucked oysters from the hotel's own oyster beds, offers something for everyone.
+A host of meeting places such as the 'Chukka Bar', with its authentic character, the 'Lighthouse Bar' situated on the rooftop overlooking the famous lighthouse and the magnificent, marbled 'Oyster Bar', serving freshly plucked oysters from the hotel's own oyster beds, offers something for everyone.

 There are also 2 heated swimming pools, including an ocean-facing infinity pool - an ideal spot for relaxing and soaking up the African sunshine.
 The private fitness centre has 24 hour access.

-The award-winning Spa, with its superbly equipped treatment rooms, has a team of qualified therapists to oversee wellbeing and rejuvenation during your stay, or the 24-seater private cinema is ideal for a movie night.
+The award-winning spa, with its superbly equipped treatment rooms, has a team of qualified therapists who offer treatments and spa journeys personalised to each guest.
+The 24 seater private cinema is ideal for a movie night.
 Each month a new schedule is set, running a new movie 5 times a day.